Bob Hearts Abishola (S1 to S4) Series Recap & Review

 Twerk O’ Clock (S4, E11)

-Abishola joins Auntie Olu and cousin Morenike for a surprising brunch.
+Abishola joins Auntie Olu and Cousin Morenike for a surprising brunch.
 Bob and Dottie travel to Malaysia for a business conference also attended by their longtime sock supplier.

 My Successful Lawyer Son (S4, E12)